Despite Trump promises, still no plans for a Mexico border wall

 It's a familiar refrain in the Trump era: a major presidential priority that Trump insists will be realized while leaving essential details unresolved.
 He warns of political consequences for Republicans who stood in the way of legislation to repeal and replace Obamacare even as lawmakers privately questioned his grasp of the issue.
 And his first moves in a major tax reform push have been similarly big on promises but short on details.

-Trump on Thursday insisted he wasn't backing down on his campaign promise, even as Democratic leaders said the president had offered the night before to support legislation to protect so-called "Dreamers" in return for a more scaled-down border security plan.
+Trump insisted Thursday he wasn't backing down on his campaign promise, even as Democratic leaders said the president had offered the night before to support legislation to protect so-called Dreamers in return for a more scaled-down border security plan.

 "They cannot obstruct the wall," he told reporters in Florida.
 "The wall, to me, is vital.
 If I don't get the wall, then we will become the obstructionists."